-We must approve the chimney height and associated arrestment plant of large boilers and furnaces to ensure that emissions are at a safe height and dispersed sufficiently in to the atmosphere and not be detrimental to health or cause a nuisance.
+The Clean Air Act 1993 introduced a range of regulations to control smoke emissions and the height of new chimneys.
+We approve chimney heights and associated arrestment plant of large boilers and furnaces to ensure that emissions are at a safe height and dispersed sufficiently into the atmosphere and not be detrimental to health, or cause a nuisance.

 When is chimney height approval required?

-We must approve the height of any chimney associated with a furnace (except a domestic furnace) or boiler if you burn
+We must approve the height of any chimney associated with a furnace (except a domestic furnace) or boiler if you burn:

-- Pulverised fuel
+- Pulverised fuel;

-- construct a new chimney
+- Constructing a new chimney;

 How much does it cost?

-Application for approval is free of charge
+Application for approval is free of charge.

 Application for chimney height approval

-The third edition of the 1956 Clean Air Act Memorandum on chimney heights (issued with Joint Circular DoE 25/81 Welsh Office 12/81 also provides technical guidance
+The third edition of the 1956 Clean Air Act Memorandum on chimney heights (issued with Joint Circular DoE 25/81 Welsh Office 12/81) also provides technical guidance.

-We cannot approve the proposed chimney height unless we are satisfied that it will be sufficient to prevent, so far as is practicable, the smoke, grit, dust, gases or fumes emitted from the chimney from becoming prejudicial to health or a nuisance, having regard to:
+We cannot approve the proposed chimney height unless we are satisfied that it will be sufficient to prevent, so far as is practicable, the smoke, grit, dust, gases or fumes emitted from the chimney from becoming prejudicial to health, or a nuisance, having regard to:

-- the purpose of the chimney
+- The purpose of the chimney;

-- the position and descriptions of buildings near to it
+- The position and descriptions of buildings near to it;

-- the levels of the neighbouring ground
+- The levels of the neighbouring ground; and

-- any other matters requiring consideration in the circumstances
+- Any other matters requiring consideration in the circumstances.

 We can attach conditions to the approval, such as the rate and quality of emissions from your chimney.

-- a temporary replacement, for example if the boiler or furnace is being repaired
+- A temporary replacement, for example, if the boiler or furnace is being repaired;

-- a temporary source of heat or power for building works
+- A temporary source of heat or power for building works;

-- a mobile source of heat or power for agricultural purposes
+- A mobile source of heat or power for agricultural purposes.